Best Things to Do with NYC Kids: November GOList

 Saturday, November 15

 Celebrate quality kid lit at the Brooklyn Museum's eighth annual fest.
 Brooklyn-based children's book authors and illustrators including Adam Auerbach (Edda: A Little Valkyrie's First Day of School), Peter Brown (My Teacher Is a Monster!) and Sophie Blackall (illustrator of Ivy and Bean) will read from their recent titles.
 Plus there will be hands-on activities and photo ops for all ages.
-Free with admission: $16 for adults, free for children under age 20
+Free with suggested admission: $16 for adults, free for children under age 20

 The Amazing Adventures of Harvey and the Princess – Midtown West